KundeK/CS225_Final_Project/README.md

     Graph.cpp
     Graph.h
-    ^ Representation of all airports and routes between them
+    ^ Representation of all airports and routes between them.
+Contains code for the algorithms.

 tests: Contains test suite using truncated datasets to test our code